georgegognadze/awesome-resources/README.md

  :arrows_counterclockwise: - Mixed

 #### Coding resources for beginners of all ages
++  <a href="https://devhints.io/" target="_blank"> Devhints </a> A place where you can find cheat sheets related to programming languages, frameworks and other command lines and technologies. :free:
 + <a href="https://code.org/" target="_blank"> Code.org Tutorials </a> Simple tutorials/puzzles for beginners that can be completed in an hour or less. :free:
 + <a href="https://developer.mozilla.org/en-US/"> Mozila Developer Network </a> Shared knowledge for the Open Web.
 HTML/HTML5, CSS/CSS3, Web APIs & DOM, Javascript, SVG, WEBGL, MathML. :free:
 + <a href="http://www.tutorialspoint.com/" target="_blank"> Tutorialspoint </a> Tutorials for WebGL, Drupal, SQL, Wordpress, XAML, W3CSS, SVG, Web Icons, Web Analytics, Google Maps, Joomla, Magento, Apex, Emberjs, BackboneJS, KnockoutJS, Node.js and more! :free: